couchbaselabs/BLIP-Cocoa/README.md

+⚠️ This repo is not maintained, is outdated, and will no longer receive updates.

 # BLIP-Cocoa

 This is the latest Objective-C implementation of the BLIP network messaging protocol.
 [Version 2 of BLIP][BLIPDOCS] is layered on WebSockets instead of running directly over a TCP socket.
 The WebSocket implementation used here is [PocketSocket][POCKETSOCKET]